Probing the large-scale structure with 21cm-galaxy cross-bispectrum: Estimates from simulations and forecasts for upcoming cosmological surveys: Summary and discussion

-\item We find that the HI-galaxy cross-bispectrum can be modelled from the standard perturbation theory for scales less than $k_1 = 0.35~\text{Mpc}^{-1}$, where the deviation of the perturbation theory predictions compared to the cross-bispectrum estimates from the simulations remains less than 10\%. \item Our forecast on the detectability of the 21cm-galaxy cross-bispectrum with SKA-Mid and Euclid-like galaxy survey shows that cross-correlation achieves a higher SNR for scales $k_1 > 0.2~\text{Mpc}^{-1}$(interferometric mode of survey) than the 21cm auto-bispectrum across every $k_1, k_2/k_1$ and $\cos \theta$ bin.
-Among all the unique $k-\text{triangles}$, we find that linear $k-\text{triangles}$ show highest SNR (higher than 10$\sigma$ ) for $\Delta^3_{\rm HI,Gal,HI}$ and $\Delta^3_{\rm Gal,HI,HI}$ (see Figure~\ref{fig:cross_bispec_SNR_interfero}).
-The squeezed-limit $k-\text{triangles}$ and all shapes combined for $\Delta^3_{\rm Gal,HI,HI}$ achieve SNR $>10\sigma$ and SNR $>100\sigma$ respectively, across the scales $0.2~\text{Mpc}^{-1}\leq k_1 \leq 0.9~\text{Mpc}^{-1}$ with 100 hours of obervations per pointing (see Figure~\ref{fig:t_p_diff_SN}). \item The detectability of the 21cm-auto bispectrum and 21cm-galaxy cross-bispectrum for large scales, which is accessible with SKA-Mid in single-dish survey mode, is limited by cosmic variance, not by the uncertainty due to thermal noise.
-One has to observe a larger number of triangles in each $k_1, k_2/k_1~\text{and}~\cos \theta$ bin to suppress cosmic variance, which can be achieved by observing a large survey area. \end{itemize} Our analysis presents a first step towards an end-to-end analysis pipeline for observations of the 21cm-galaxy cross-bispectrum with future cosmological surveys.
+\item We find that the HI-galaxy cross-bispectrum can be modeled from the standard perturbation theory for scales less than $k_1 = 0.35~\text{Mpc}^{-1}$, where the deviation of the perturbation theory predictions compared to the cross-bispectrum estimates from the simulations remains less than 10\%. \item Our forecast on the detectability of the 21cm-galaxy cross-bispectrum with SKA-Mid and a Euclid-like galaxy survey shows that cross-correlation achieves a higher SNR for scales of $k_1 > 0.2~\text{Mpc}^{-1}$(interferometric mode of the survey) than the 21cm auto-bispectrum across every $k_1, k_2/k_1$ and $\cos \theta$ bin.
+Among all the unique $k-\text{triangles}$, we find that linear $k-\text{triangles}$ show the highest SNR (higher than 10$\sigma$) for $\Delta^3_{\rm HI,Gal,HI}$ and $\Delta^3_{\rm Gal,HI,HI}$ (see Figure~\ref{fig:cross_bispec_SNR_interfero}).
+The squeezed-limit $k-\text{triangles}$ and all shapes combined for $\Delta^3_{\rm Gal,HI,HI}$ achieve an SNR $>10\sigma$ and an SNR $>100\sigma$ respectively, across the scales $0.2~\text{Mpc}^{-1}\leq k_1 \leq 0.9~\text{Mpc}^{-1}$ with 100 hours of observations per pointing (see Figure~\ref{fig:t_p_diff_SN}). \item The detectability of the 21cm-auto bispectrum and 21cm-galaxy cross-bispectrum for large scales, which can be measured with SKA-Mid in single-dish survey mode, is primarily limited by cosmic variance rather than uncertainty due to thermal noise.
+One has to observe a larger number of triangles in each $k_1, k_2/k_1~\text{and}~\cos \theta$ bin to suppress cosmic variance, which can be achieved by observing a large survey area.
+Additionally, signal loss due to foreground removal will further decrease the SNR. \end{itemize} Our analysis presents a first step toward an end-to-end analysis pipeline for observations of the 21cm-galaxy cross-bispectrum with future cosmological surveys.
 The forecast for the detectability of the 21cm-galaxy cross-bispectrum presented here is optimistic, as we do not account for uncertainties arising from residual systematics and foreground filtering in the 21cm line intensity maps, which we will address in follow-up work.
 Additionally, we lack a realistic estimate of uncertainty due to cosmic variance and do not include the effect of line-of-sight anisotropy arising due to the light-cone effect, which is crucial for the correct interpretation of the signal.